 Few health issues are as irritating (figuratively and literally) as yeast infections.
-However, they are extremely common—nearly 75 percent of women experience at least one in their lifetime, according to the Centers for Disease Control.
+However, they are extremely common—nearly 75 percent of women experience at least one in their lifetime.
 While yeast infections most often affect the vaginal area, they can also develop in other areas of the body, such as the throat, mouth, or gut (where the Candida fungus that causes such infections naturally occurs).

 What Is a Yeast Infection?